LCAV/easy-dsp/docs/docs/messages-ref.md

         6. frames[2].channels[1];
         7. ...

+* Audio latency: this message contains the delay in milliseconds between the processing and the reality.
+We just measure how much time elapsed between the first audio frame we received, and the audio duration we received.
+    * Message type: text;
+    * Message format: JSON:

+            {
+                "latency": (float)
+            }

 * Creation of a new data handler: this message asks the webapp to create a new data handler, that will be then complete with new data.
     * Message type: text;
     * Message format: JSON: